larswillrich/organizeMyPictures/README.md

 * PATH: your path to your pictures.
 Please enter a full path (not relative)
 * printDuplicates (true/false): Only shows duplicates, if true
 * moveDuplicates (true/false): If true, move out duplicates to the folder mentioned in your picture path.
 The folder will be named as `dublicatesFromPyPictureProgram`
-* addGeoTag (true/false): if true, enrich pictures with a geo tag based on a geotag of other pictures at the same day
+* addGeoTag (true/false): if true, enrich pictures with a geo tag based on a geotag of other pictures at the same day.

-* Technical informations
+# Technical informations
 The program is written in python and uses a bunch of 3th party libs.
 It's running inside a `python` docker container with `buster` as simple tag.
 For more information visit: https://hub.docker.com/_/python.
 At this timne it was python 3.8.2.